JoshiAbhishek/dubhacks18/README.md

 ![Look Back Page](./img/lookbackpage.jpg)

+View the 2018 DubHacks Look Back Page [here](https://joshiabhishek.github.io/dubhacks18/lookback/)!

 ## DubHacks Stats

 The DubHacks Stats page was a new project in 2018, which involved collecting and analyzing application data from 2015-2018 DubHacks events and formatting them in an HTML page for participants and sponsors to view.
 I wanted to showcase this data in support of being able to talk about diversity at hackathons and in the tech industry in a transparent, data-supported way.
-We hope that the project can prompt similar conversations and openness across the hacker community.
+And I hope that the project can prompt similar conversations and openness across the hacker community.

+View the DubHacks Stats Page [here](https://joshiabhishek.github.io/dubhacks18/stats/)!

 ![DubHacks Stats](./img/dhstats.png)